 - Players select a tune of their choice.
 Performers newer to improvisation are encouraged to improvise over a blues.
 More advanced improvisers are encouraged to select a more challenging tune.

 - Various grooves at a variety of tempos (swing, shuffle, bossa nova, funk, ballad with brushes, etc.)

 - Soloing (optional – if demonstrating solo ability be prepared to solo over the form of a song, as well trade 4 or 8 bar phrases)

 - Two pieces, memorized (one medium-up tempo swing, 32 bars maximum; one ballad, 16 bars maximum)

 - If you have selected a tune that falls outside the Great American Songbook, please have your own accompaniment prepared.

-The MU-Rock Bridge Jazz Festival will be held on Saturday, February 2, 2019 at Rock Bridge High School.
+The MU Jazz Festival will be held on Saturday, February 8, 2020 in the Sinquefield Music Center.
 All bands will receive a rating and recorded comments from a panel of judges.
 You may also choose to participate in a clinic and sight-reading session.
-The deadline to apply is January 15, 2019.
+The deadline to apply is January 15, 2020.
 Please visit https://music.missouri.edu/jazz for more information and to apply.